RaveenaSoyal/Zomato-Dataset-Analysis/README.md

 ## Insights and Learnings

-1. **Restaurant Distribution Across Cities:**
+1. **Restaurant Distribution in Bangalore:**
-   - Explore the distribution of restaurants across different cities.
+   - Explore the distribution of restaurants in areas of Bangalore.
-   - Identify cities with high and low restaurant density, providing insights into potential business opportunities or areas for expansion.
+   - Identify areas with high and low restaurant density, providing insights into potential business opportunities or areas for expansion.

 2. **Cuisine Preferences:**
    - Analyze the popularity of different cuisines among Zomato users.